 Identifying your buyer persona is a step that most people skip and it hurts them.
-Your buyer persona is what helps to mould your content.
-As you need to create content for your buyer persona so that they become clients.
+Your buyer persona is what helps to mold your content.
+As you need to create content for your buyer persona so that they become buyers.

-When you join these groups you will start to understand the exact problems they have and the keywords they use.
+When you join these groups and spaces you will start to understand the exact problems they have and the keywords they use.

 Google For Content Ideas

 There are many advantages to Google and provides you with a wealth of knowledge.
 Here are 4 tools inside of Google that you should be using to do your keyword research.

 Head over to Google and type your topic into the search field but don’t press Enter.
 Stop and take a look at the queue words that Google suggests for you.

 Related to feature at the bottom of the Google search results.
 Google shows you other searches that are related to the keyword you just put in.

 Google Keyword Planner

 Google keyword planner is a tool hidden inside Google Ads.
 Type in your topic and it’ll show keywords plus data for the keyword.